Firema T-68

-The Firema T-68 was a model of light rail passenger vehicle that first operated on the Manchester Metrolink network in Greater Manchester, England in 1992.
+The Firema T-68 is a retired model of light rail passenger vehicle that first operated on the Manchester Metrolink network in Greater Manchester, England in 1992.
 The vehicles were constructed by Firema specifically as a high-floor, articulated bi-directional tram to operate solely on the Manchester Metrolink system.

 Twenty-six T-68s were manufactured by Firema at their factories in Italy.
 Six modified variants (known as the T-68A) were produced in 1999 in a joint project by Firema and Ansaldo.
 All 32 were replaced by Bombardier M5000s between 2012 and 2014, as the Bombardier trams were significantly more reliable than the T-68s.

 T-68

 The first 26 T-68s were built in 1991 by Firema with bodyshells constructed at various plants in Casaralta (8), Casertane (7), Cittadella (4) and Fiore (7).
 Bogies and the central articulation sections were constructed at Firema's Padova plant (which was later responsible for the construction of the T68A vehicles).

 The first T68 to be delivered to Manchester was 1001, arriving 29 August 1991; this was the only T68 to be delivered as a complete unit with the others arriving in separate consignments with each bodyshell and bogies being assembled at Queens Road depot.